Consistency of Oblique Decision Tree and its Boosting and Random Forest: Introduction

 \subsection{Organization of this paper}

-The rest of this paper is organized according the following schema.
-In Section 2, we introduce notations used in the proofs and the Algorithm to describe how to construct ODT.
-Section 3 starts with the idea of our proofs, and gives our main results for the consistency of ODT.
-Section 4 extends the consistency results to ODRF.
-In section 5, we explain our implementation of the Algorithm, and compare its numerical performance with RF and other decision forests.
+The rest of this paper is organized as follows.
+In Section 2, we introduce notations used in the proofs and an algorithm to describe how to construct ODT.
+In Section 3, we first describe the idea of our proofs and then give our main results for the consistency of ODT.
+Section 4 presents consistency results for ODRFs based on trees that are either fully grown or partially grown.
+In Section 5, we propose an ensemble of boosting trees for regression and analyze its statistical consistency.
+In Section 6, we explain the implementation of our two algorithms based on ODT and compare their numerical performance with RF and other decision forests.